-(3) Total gains and losses in net income (loss) and OCI are calculated assuming the reporting the period.
+(3) Total gains and losses in net income (loss) and OCI are calculated assuming transfers into or out of Level 3 occur at the beginning of the period.
 For an asset or liability that transfers into Level 3 during the reporting period, the entire change in fair value for the period is included in the table above.
-For transfers out of Level 3 during the reporting period, the entire change in fair value for the period is included in the table above.
-For transfers out of Level 3 during the reporting period, the entire change in fair value for the period is included in the table above.
-For transfers out of Level 3 during the reporting period, the entire change in fair value for the table above.
+For transfers out of Level 3 during the reporting period, the change in fair value for the period is excluded from the table above.